pkardas/notes/books/ddia.md

 Common approach for notifying consumers about new events is to use a messaging system - producer sends a message containing the event, which is then pushed to consumers.

 Direct messaging - direct communication between producers and consumers without going via intermediary nodes.
 Brokerless libraries: ZeroMQ, nanomsg - pub-sub messaging over TCP or IP multicast.
-StatsD and Brubeck use inreliable UDP messaging for collecting metrics from all machines on the network and monitoring them.
+StatsD and Brubeck use unreliable UDP messaging for collecting metrics from all machines on the network and monitoring them.
 Webhooks - a pattern in which a callback URL of one service is registered with another service, and it makes a request to that URL whenever an event occurs.

 Message brokers - kind of database, that is optimised for handling message streams.
 It runs as a server, with producers and consumers connecting to it as clients.
 Producers write messages, consumers receive them by reading them from the broker.
 By centralising the data in the broker, these systems can more easily tolerate clients that come and go.
 A consequence of queueing is also that consumers are generally asynchronous: when a producer send a message it normally only waits for the broker to confirm that it has buffered the message and it does not wait for the message to be consumed.

-Multiple consumers - when mulstiple consumers read messages in the same topic, two maing patterns of messaging are used:
+Multiple consumers - when multiple consumers read messages in the same topic, two main patterns of messaging are used:

-- load balancing - each message is delivered to one of the consumers, so the consumers can share the work of processing the messages in the topic.This pattern is useful then the messages are expensive to process and you want to bale to add consumers to parallelize the processing.
+- load balancing - each message is delivered to one of the consumers, so the consumers can share the work of processing the messages in the topic.This pattern is useful then the messages are expensive to process and you want to bale to add consumers to parallelise the processing.
 - fan-out - each message is delivered to all of the consumers, equivalent of having several different batch jobs that read the same input file.

 Message brokers use acknowledgements: a client must explicitly tell the broker when it has finished processing a message so that the broker can remove it from the queue.